zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 Before we can orchestrate our pipeline using Vertex AI we will need to set up all the required resources and permissions on GCP.
 This is a one time effort that you will not need to repeat.
 Feel free to skip and adjust these steps as you see fit.
-In total, we will create a gcp project, with a MySQL database on [CloudSQL](#cloudsql), a storage container using [Cloud storage](#cloud-storage), a [container registry](#container-registry), a [secret manager](#secret-manager) and [vertex ai](#vertex-ai) enabled.
+In total, we will create a gcp project, a storage container using [Cloud storage](#cloud-storage), a [container registry](#container-registry), a [secret manager](#secret-manager) and [vertex ai](#vertex-ai) enabled.